[Editor’s note: this post has been updated.]

-On March 6-8, 2014, the University of Bern will host an international conference entitled “Working with A Secular Age: Interdisciplinary Reflections on Charles Taylor’s Conception of the Secular.”
-Jonathan VanAntwerpen, editor of The Immanent Frame and director of the SSRC’s Religion and the Public Sphere program, and Columbia University’s Akeel Bilgrami (whose SSRC working paper on secularism was the basis of an extensive discussion at The Immanent Frame) will be keynote speakers at the conference.
+On March 5-8, 2014, the University of Bern will host an international conference entitled “Working with A Secular Age: Interdisciplinary Reflections on Charles Taylor’s Conception of the Secular.”
+Jonathan VanAntwerpen, editor of The Immanent Frame and director of the SSRC’s Religion and the Public Sphere program will be a keynote speaker at the conference.

 “Since its publication in 2007, Charles Taylor’s A Secular Age has been generating a lively discussion.
 Understandably so: In his seminal work, the Canadian philosopher aims at nothing less than a re-telling of the (hi)story of the secular.
 While some enthusiastically welcomed A Secular Age as a breakthrough in the ongoing reconfiguration of secularity, others pointed to certain weaknesses and limitations of Taylor’s work.
 Moving one step beyond general appraisal and the already existing and important critique of A Secular Age, this conference aims at exploring the applicability (and its limits) of Taylor’s conception of the secular.